GuildTV/EncodeSrv/README.md

 ##Prerequisites
-In order to run, EncodeSrv requires Python and psycopg2, along with access to a few PostgreSQL database tables to store encode formats and jobs.
+In order to run, EncodeSrv requires Python and psycopg2, along with access to a few PostgreSQL database tables to store encode formats and jobs. python-mysqld is required instead if mysql is desired.

+psutil may be desirable, if on a shared server to reduce the ffmpeg process priority.

 You'll also need a copy of ffmpeg with the codecs you plan to use compiled in, take a look at https://github.com/rrah/ffmpeg-linux-build for the script we use to build ours.